 “I slept fine, Mamede, thanks.
 Are you ready to go?”

-“We still have to load the ice, but we do this down by the water,” he nodded toward the tide line.
+“Almost.
+We still have to load the ice.
+We do that down at the water,” he nodded toward the surf.
 “The jangada is easier to push with no ice.”

 “How much ice do you take?”

-“Nine bars—180 kilos.”
+“Nine bars—150 kilos.”

 “And that’s enough for four days?”